 This document is designed to provide an across-supply-chain 'checklist' of practices and actionable suggestions to tune your supply chain for better performance, to deal with volatile and seasonal challenges, no matter what the season.

-- Predictive Demand and Supply: If you're in the Supply Chain business, Murphy's Other Law stipulates that Demand and Supply, if left to their own tendencies, will always tend to diverge and get you in trouble.
+- Report: Predictive Demand and Supply: If you're in the Supply Chain business, Murphy's Other Law stipulates that Demand and Supply, if left to their own tendencies, will always tend to diverge and get you in trouble.
 Here's what to do about it.